camercu/chv-ctf-2022-writeup/CloudCar.md

 Using CAN Diagnostic Messaging, **Activate the Headlights**.

 I tried all the same tricks I used for the open door commands, but nothing worked.
+See [Kylle Door Open - 50](#Kylle%20Door%20Open%20-%2050) for a hint at the solution.

 ## Cluster Session Control - 50